-Premiere Rush is a simple video editor designed for vlogging-style videos, whereas Premiere Pro is an all-in-one video editor offering a wide range of options to edit from social media videos to commercials to even movies.
+Premiere Rush is a simple video editor designed for vlogging-style videos.
+In contrast, Premiere Pro is an all-in-one video editor offering many editing options, from social media videos to movies.

-Both are available in the Creative Cloud package but are also available individually.
+Both are available individually and are in the Creative Cloud package.

-It can sync projects automatically to the cloud (premium required), letting you work on a supported platform at any time.
+It can sync projects automatically to the cloud (premium required), letting you work on supported platforms anytime.
 This makes it perfect for bloggers to record and edit while traveling.

-Premiere Pro is a widely used editor used by YouTubers, freelancers, and people in the video industry.
+Premiere Pro is a famous high-end editor used by YouTubers, freelancers, and directors.
 It is available for Windows and macOS devices.

-The program on its own is massive, but what makes it perfect is the integration with other programs.
-It is integrated with After Effects, Photoshop, Illustrator, and other Adobe apps to work on projects that just don’t require Premiere Pro.
+Premiere Pro is integrated with After Effects, Photoshop, Illustrator, and other Adobe apps to work on projects that don’t require Premiere Pro.